 Christy is blessed with a wonderfully supportive husband and three children, one of whom is diagnosed with Autism.

-Before going into full-time private practice Dr. Polyson served in tenure track faculty positions at Indiana State University and the University of Richmond.
+Before going into full-time private practice Dr. Polyson served in tenure-track faculty positions at Indiana State University and the University of Richmond.
 While maintaining a part-time private practice he taught undergraduate and graduate courses, including Family Therapy, Child Psychotherapy, Personality Assessment, Intellectual Assessment, Research Methods, Abnormal Psychology, Theories of Personality, and the Psychology of War and Peace.
 Dr. Polyson has published numerous articles, book chapters, and books in these areas.
 He also supervised the clinical work and dissertations of doctoral candidates.
-At the University of Richmond Dr. Polyson taught a graduate seminar on Classroom Behavior Management, helping primary school teachers gain control of their classrooms.
+At the University of Richmond, Dr. Polyson taught a graduate seminar on Classroom Behavior Management, helping primary school teachers gain control of their classrooms.
+Currently, he serves an Adjunct Assistant Professor of Psychiatry at Virginia Commonwealth University.

 Dr. Polyson brings 33 years of post-doctoral experience working with children, adolescents, adults, and families.
 Using a team-oriented systems approach he works with other professionals to develop a comprehensive, individualized treatment plan for each patient.
 Many of his patients are seen concurrently through Children's Neurological Services where Dr. Polyson serves as a Clinical Consultant.
 Services provided by Dr. Polyson include individual, group, and family therapy, psychological testing, parent training, conflict mediation, seminars and workshops, expert testimony, supervision of doctoral licensure candidates, and teacher consults.
 In family behavior therapy Dr. Polyson has developed a parent training program for severe behavior disorders called the Obey or Pay System (TM).